basecamp/kamal/README.md

 # MRSK

-MRSK deploys web apps in containers to servers running Docker with zero downtime.
+MRSK deploys web apps anywhere from bare metal to cloud VMs using Docker with zero downtime.
 It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is stopped.
 It works seamlessly across multiple hosts, using SSHKit to execute commands.
-It was built for Rails applications, but works with any type of web app that can be bundled with Docker.
+It was built for Rails applications, but works with any type of web app that can be containerized with Docker.

 ## Installation